abhishekkumargithub/abhishekkumargithub/README.md

 # 💫 About Me:
-🔭 I’m currently working on UI/UX.
+🔭 I’m currently working on ML/AI.
-<br>👯 I’m looking to collaborate on Web Dev. projects.
+<br>👯 I’m looking to collaborate on Software Dev. projects.
 <br>💬 Ask me about Competitive Programming.